NASA-NJU/FlyMon/README.md

 ```
 > 🔔 You also need to check if SDE environment variables (e.g., `SDE` and `SDE_INSTALL`) are set correctly.

 > 🔔 The compilation process usually takes 20~60 minutes.
 Yes, it compiles so slowly QAQ.
 We expect some deep optimizations for the compiler.
-Noth taht although the compilation is slow, this does not affect the forwarding performance of the switch after the compilation is complete.
+Note taht although the compilation is slow, this does not affect the forwarding performance of the switch after the compilation is complete.

 ### 🚀 Running FlyMon